Electrode

-An electrode is an electrical conductor used to make contact with a nonmetallic part of a circuit (e.g. a semiconductor, an electrolyte, a vacuum or air).
-Electrodes are essential parts of batteries that can consist of a variety of materials depending on the type of battery.
+An electrode is an electrical conductor used to make contact with a nonmetallic part of a circuit (e.g. a semiconductor, an electrolyte, a vacuum or a gas).
+In electrochemical cells, electrodes are essential parts that can consist of a variety of materials (chemicals) depending on the type of cell.
+An electrode may be called either a cathode or anode according to the direction of the electric current, unrelated to the potential difference between electrodes.